 Image File Formats

-You can upload JPG or PNG files.
+You can upload JPG, PNG, GIF (non-animated), and WebP files.
 They’ll be compressed and converted to JPG automatically.

 Twitter Profile Picture Size, Shape, & Dimensions